tigh-latte/presentations/lookatmego/presentation.md

 # Technology used

-So at this point I had decided that it would be easier to just implement any wee one-off features I wanted into the core application, than it would be write a golang plugin for them.
+So at this point I had decided that it would be easier to just implement any wee one-off features I wanted into the core application, than it would be write and maintain a golang plugin for them.

 So, this project was parked for a few weeks until Boxing Day last year, I was sitting on my sofa and then the solution popped into my head.